ShiLab-GitHub/MCMVDRP/README.md

-# MCMMDRP
+# MCMVDRP
-The source code of paper "A Multi-Channel  Multi-Modal Deep Learning Framework for Cancer Drug Response Prediction"
+The source code of paper "A Multi-Channel Multi-View Deep Learning Framework for Cancer Drug Response Prediction"
 # Resources:
 * README.md: this file.
 * data: GDSC dataset